 The walls are thick and sturdy-looking, as they were built from sun-baked adobe (mud) bricks.
 In California’s hot and dry weather, this was perfect and that’s why the building has lasted until today.
 Even so, the place we see now is not as it was back in the 18th century.
 The roof, for example, is slanted – while the original roof was flat, typical of Mexican architecture in the early days.
 The vineyard in the rear courtyard is also gone.

 What we do see is a large courtyard in the center, surrounded by rooms.
-This structure is similar to traditional Chinese homes. 🙂
+This layout is similar to traditional Chinese homes.

-We went inside for a super quick peek, because it was near to closing time.
-The villa was divided into several rooms, including kitchen, bedroom, office, etc. There were heavy Catholic-Spanish influences, evidenced by the many cross figures and paintings of either Jesus or Mary hanging on the walls.
+We went inside for a quick peek, because it was near closing time.
+The villa is divided into several rooms, including kitchen, bedroom, office, etc. There are heavy Catholic-Spanish influences, evidenced by the many cross figures and paintings of either Jesus or Mary hanging on the walls.
 The house was considered a very luxurious one for someone of their time and status.

 Rooms are recreated to give tourists a feel of how life was like in the house during its heyday.

-The kitchen, complete with its own cooking woodstove.
+The kitchen, complete with its own cooking wooden stove.

 Replica of a wooden wagon, such as one that was used by ranchers in the olden days.

 Gourd-shaped clay pots, jars and earthern bowls.